 The concept that the beauty and goodness of your healing is not in the full complete flower ie. the finished product, but in the blossoming itself.
 This means that is doesn't matter where you are starting from, the very fact that you are ready to be smart and conscious in your relationship is valuable and beautiful in and of itself.

 NB: Sometimes the work is not even the blossoming of a bud, but instead it is the tending of the soil, ready to plant a seed that will one day become a plant that will flower.
 This too has beauty and value.
 It fuels life.
 It is an expression of love.

 Relationships struggle when we approach them too much from the perspective of our heads.
 Our head (or the logical thinking part of us) believes that everything must add up and make sense.
-Often leading us to ruminate, jump to conclusions or get stuck in judgement.
+Often leading us to ruminate, jump to conclusions, over focus on trying to find a solution or get stuck in judgement.
 Learning to feel into our hearts, helps us to find balance and to tap back into the natural connection we have with our partners.